What are your rights as an employee?

-Effective January 1, 2010, the minimum wage for covered workers is $7.25 per hour.
-The law allows subminimum training wages for up to 90 days for certain employees under age 20.
+Effective Jan.
+1, 2010, the minimum wage for covered workers is $7.25 per hour.
+The law allows subminimum training wages for up to 90 days for certain employees under the age of 20.
 There are also overtime wage requirements.
 Employees must be paid at the rate of at least one and one-half times their regular rate of pay for each hour worked in a work week in excess of the maximum allowable hours worked in a given type of employment.

 Employers may use any of several formulas for calculating overtime pay.
 If employees work on a piece rate or salary basis there are special rules for computing overtime pay.